ScottGriffin213/BundleBouncer/README.md

 ---

-This project is a quick and dirty avatar ID blocker, designed to prevent corrupted assetbundles from crashing your game by preventing them from being downloaded at all, or at the very least blocking them from being loaded.
-It currently relies on known avatar IDs and bundle hashes, but we're working on automated detection and reporting.
+This project is an advanced assetbundle scanning system, designed to prevent maliciously corrupted assetbundles from crashing your game by preventing them from being downloaded at all, or at the very least blocking them from being loaded.
+It makes use of a wide range of technologies, including trie-lookup hash matching, VirusTotal's [YARA](http://virustotal.github.io/yara/) signature matching engine, and [AssetsTools.NET](https://github.com/nesrak1/AssetsTools.NET).

 We know there are clients out there with some of this featureset, but we're tired of basic safety features like this being locked up behind invite-only Discords and Patreons.